jochemarends/simd/post1.md

 SIMD (Same Instruction Multiple Data) is technique where a CPU performs an operation on multiple operands concurrently.
 SIMD is widely used in many programming domains such as graphics programming and image processing.

 ### SIMD extensions for the x86 Processors
 The x86 processor architecture has various SIMD extensions.
-I will only focus on the AVX and AVX2 extensions since they are the more modern ones and widely implemented.
+I will only focus on the AVX, AVX2, and FMA extensions in this blog post series.
 AVX instruction can operate on 256-bit wide registers, these are named `ymm0`-`ymm15`.
-The lower 128-bit
+The lower 128-bit of these registers are aliased to `xmm0`-`xmm1`.

 ### SIMD Registers
 In addition to the regular registers available on the `x86_64` architecture, processors that implements the AVX extension provide sixteen 256-bit wide registers named `ymm0`-`ymm15`.
 The lower 128 bits of these registers can be accessed by `xmm0`-`xmm15`.
 AVX and AVX2 can operate on both packed and scalar dat with packed data.

-* Introduction to SIMD
-* SIMD for x86 processors
-* Registers and data types
-* Basic instructions
-* Example funcition

-SIMD has many applications in real live such as image processing and in games
-If we want to add two

 ## Moving Data
+Most AVX instructions operate on scalar or packed data.
+A single-precision floating point number can be moved using the `vmovss` instruciton.
+A double-precision floating point instruction can be moved around using the `vmovsd` instruction.

 Suppose we want to perform addition between two arrays of single-precision floating point numbers.
 We can write a function that makes use of SIMD instruction in order to speed up this operation.
 ```cpp